 In the summer of that year, Jasmine started limping on her rear left leg.
 As the lameness wasn’t going away, it was discovered that she had a tear in her left crucial ligament and that the ligament in the right knee didn’t look very good either.
 The recommendation was made for TPLO surgeries.

-Her stool and appetite issues turned out to be a result of food allergies which by now had developed into eosinophilic gastroenteritis.
-With limited ingredient home-cooked diet there was an improvement in the stool quality, but not in the appetite.
+Her stool and appetite issues turned out to be a result of food allergies, which had developed into eosinophilic gastroenteritis.
+There was an improvement in the stool quality with a limited ingredient home-cooked diet, but not in the appetite.

 The diagnosis didn’t fit

-Determined to help her we started investigating.
+Determined to help her, we started investigating.
 Blood test, urinalysis, more tests, x-rays … all with no clear conclusion.
-Specialists (cardiologist, neurologist …) at our teaching hospital reviewed her labs and a tape of one of her episodes and guess what they concluded?
+Specialists (cardiologist, neurologist …) at the teaching hospital reviewed Jasmine’s labs and a tape of one of her episodes, and guess what they concluded?
 “It’s probably just restlessness.”

 The one thing I KNEW it was not!

 The best conclusions we could arrive at with conventional medicine were that it is either caused by pain from her IBD or pain from an abnormality that has been found in the spine in her neck.
 Solution?
 Either steroids or painkillers, with a coin toss in between those two.